ematsapola2/Entertainment---Project-One/README.md

 # Abnormalities/Limitations

-The variable 'original_title' had empty fields of the tv show media_type, hence it was not easy to analsye the data about this media type.
-It is important to check for completeness of the data, ensuring that the dataset includes all relevant information for analysis.
+Due to the empty fields in the variable 'original_title', it was difficult to analyze data about this media type.
+The dataset must be checked for completeness to ensure that all relevant information is included.

-Even though it is possible for Japan, Korea, and Spain to have the same level of count (804) for the "language_count" attribute in the dataset.
-However, there might have been some problems during the data collection process such as data entry errors or inconsistencies in the dataset.
+Despite the fact that Japan, Korea, and Spain may have the same language_count attribute (804), inconsistencies or errors in the dataset may have occurred during the data collection process.

 Even though the dataset includes several movies with release dates in 2023, indicating a focus on recent and upcoming releases.
 This dataset might also suggest that the dataset might be more relevant for analyzing recent trends and developments in the movie industry.
 This dataset does not include variables such as genres, which makes it difficult to reveal more patterns and trends for specific movie titles and released dates.